Sacred Facade Lighting Design of Makassar Cathedral

 Project Overview

-The facade and architectural lighting design for Makassar Cathedral Church was developed to enhance the nighttime identity of one of the city’s important religious landmarks while respecting the spiritual character and historical architectural presence of the church.
+The sacred facade lighting design for Makassar Cathedral Church was developed to enhance the nighttime identity of one of the city’s important religious landmarks while respecting the spiritual character and historical architectural presence of the church.

 Rather than treating facade lighting as a purely decorative element, the project approached light as a medium for reinforcing sacred atmosphere, light as a communication medium, and urban presence after dark.